 When a prospective member is nominated, they are asked to attend at least one meeting.
 We also setup a meeting with the Membership Chair, President, Directors and Sponsor to discuss expectations and responsibilities.
 New members are provided:

 Fundraising Committee: WE-GO members work together on a range of fund raising activities including the SouperBowl, Duck Race, Bag Bingo and other events.
 The Chair coordinates the project effort including working with other Rotary clubs.

 Publicity Committee: The committee seeks to keep the club in the public eye and to inform on the objectives and activities of both the club and Rotary at large.
 Our weekly newsletter is the club's "voice".
 It reports on current activities, meetings and decisions, informs on upcoming events and post member submitted items of interest.

 WE-GO has Facebook, Twitter and LinkedIn pages broadening the reach of our communications.
 Social networking is transforming how constituents connect, relate and work together.
 The fabric of society is not replaced by social networking, but is enhanced by alternative methods involving online and interactive actions that still require service and the ethical standards of behavior that Rotarians strive to live by.

-WE-GO members suggest, engage and listen to a wonderful array of interesting topics each week.
-WE-GO invites artists, doctors, business people, social service representatives, government representatives, musicians, authors, travelers and more.
-We have regional presentations from the Chester County Health Department, YMCA, Safe Habour, Community Volunteers in Medicine, PACT for Animals which provides foster care for military personnel's loved pets, Chester County Boy Scouts, East Side Little League, Dream Catchers, Thorncroft Therapeutic Horeseback Riding, Chester County Foodbank and many others.
+Programs: WE-GO invites artists, doctors, business people, social service representatives, government representatives, musicians, authors, travelers and more.
+We have regional presentations from the Chester County Health Department, YMCA, Safe Harbour, Community Volunteers in Medicine, PACT for Animals which provides foster care for military personnel's loved pets, Chester County Boy Scouts, East Side Little League, Dream Catchers, Thorncroft Therapeutic Horeseback Riding, Chester County Foodbank and many others.